-We performed a series of mathematical operations to isolate variability at interannual (>1-9-yr) timescales, the result of which preserves more variance than a 2-8-yr band-pass filter.
-Prior to removing the climatology, we first applied a 9-year high-pass filter to the monthly instrumental and monthly coral-based SST to remove decadal and longer variability.
-Monthly SST anomalies were calculated as deviations from the 1961-1990 CE climatology for the tropical Pacific composite map (Figure 1), the Niño 3.4 and Vanuatu instrumental SST, and the modern coral Sr/Ca-SST.
-Monthly SSTA were calculated as deviations from the 1126-1145 CE climatology for the MCA fossil corals.
-The climatology reference intervals were selected to maximize the temporal overlap between contemporaneous records.
-Lastly, we computed a 5-month running mean of monthly SSTA to smooth out intraseasonal variations [Trenberth, 1997].
-All probability density function estimates (PDFs) of the monthly SST and monthly SSTA data were computed using a kernel density estimation method [Parzen, 1962].
-All instrumental and coral-based monthly SST anomaly results are reported as 9-year high-pass filtered, climatology removed, and 5-month running mean SSTA.
+241 This subsection describes a series of mathematical operations that are used to isolate variability at 242 interannual (>1-9-year) timescales, the result of which preserves more variance than a 2-8-year 243 band-pass filter.
+We first applied a 9-year high-pass filter to the monthly instrumental and monthly 244 coral-based SST to remove decadal and longer variability.
+We then removed the climatology to 245 generate monthly SST anomalies calculated as deviations from the 1961-1990 CE climatology for 246 the tropical Pacific composite map (Figure 1), the Niño 3.4 and Vanuatu instrumental SST, and 247 the modern coral Sr/Ca-SST.
+Monthly SSTA were calculated as deviations from the 1126-1145 248 CE climatology for the MCA fossil corals.
+The climatology reference intervals were selected to 249 maximize the temporal overlap between contemporaneous records.
+Lastly, we computed a 5-250 month running mean of monthly SSTA to smooth out intraseasonal variations [Trenberth, 1997].
+251 All probability density function estimates (PDFs) of the monthly SST and monthly SSTA data 252 were computed using a kernel density estimation method [Parzen, 1962].
+All instrumental and 253 coral-based monthly SST anomaly results are reported as 9-year high-pass filtered, climatology 254 removed, and 5-month running mean SSTA.